Noahs-ARK/semafor/training/README.md

   ```
   ./training/3_1_idCreateAlphabet.sh
   ```
-  This takes ~1 min using 8 threads (AMD Opteron(TM) 6272 2.1MHz processors; using the "ancestor" model)
+  This takes ~1 min using 8 threads (AMD Opteron(TM) 6272 2.1MHz processors; using the "ancestor" model).

 2. creating feature events for each datapoint:
   ```
   ./training/3_2_idCreateFeatureEvents.sh
   ```
-  Takes ~3-4 minutes
+  Takes ~3-4 minutes.

 3. training the frame identification model:
   ```
   ./training/3_3_idTrainBatch.sh
   ```
-  Takes ~40 minutes
+  Takes ~40 minutes.
   Line search in L-BFGS may fail at the end, but that does not mean training failed.
   In models_0.0, there will be models produced every few iterations.
 If line search failed, take the last model.